TEALSK12/introduction-to-computer-science/lesson_43.md

 * Provide a few examples of possible operations (say each person's name, count the number of females, add up the total number of siblings, find the average GPA, etc.)
 * Explain that traversing is how many problems involving lists are solved.

-#### As a group, develop sample code for a simple list traversal, such as the following
+#### As a group, develop sample script for a simple list traversal, such as the following

 ![Simple List Traversal](simpleListTraversal.png)

 * Ask leading questions to help students write each line of code, one a time, then gradually put the pieces together ("build up" approach).
-* Point out that the `say` block can be replaced by any code (including larger blocks of code for more complex operations), but that the rest of the script will typically be the same.
+* Point out that the `say` block can be replaced by any script (including larger blocks of scripting for more complex operations), but that the rest of the script will typically be the same.
 * Emphasize that the "index" variable is keeping track of where we currently are in the list, and can be used in the traversal operation if wanted, as in:

   ![Use index In Loop Example](useIndexInLoop.png)